Structured Settlement Buyers

 This can create a very real problem after winning a lawsuit.
 Small amounts of money that arrive periodically may not cover medical bills, living expenses, all the costs of rehabilitation and lost wages.
 These types of structured settlement payments can impact your ability to get back on track.

 At We Pay More Funding, our team is able to purchase a portion of your structured settlement payments or make an offer for the full settlement with a lump sum of cash.
 This provides you with the money you need to pay off bills, mortgages, eliminate credit card debt, or even return to school or fund a business venture.

 What is a structured settlement, and how does it work?

 Many people ask, “can a structured settlement be changed so they can receive their cash faster?”
-The answer is yes, but only through the approval of the court.
-Individuals cannot sell a personal injury structured settlement unless a judge reviews the terms and approves the transaction.
+The answer is you can sell your future payments, but only through the approval of the court.
+Individuals cannot sell a structured settlement unless a judge reviews the terms and approves the transaction.

 As one of the best structured settlement companies, We Pay More Funding works with individuals throughout the process.
 We collect information on the settlement and speak with you to understand your needs.
 This may include purchasing some of the settlement payments or purchasing all the settlement payments.

 Once we have an agreement with our customers, we draw up a contract.
 This contract is then sent for your review and signature.
 The signed contract is then filed with the court.
 Only a judge can approve a structured settlement sale.
 This is designed to provide protection for individuals and ensure the transaction is the customer’s best interest.